syedzaingilani1/udacity-project-capstone/README.md

-# udacity-project-capstone
+# Udacity-capstone
-This repo is for udacity project captsone
+This Repo is for Udacity Project Capstone